In our experience, many eCommerce business owners place too much emphasis on revenue and not enough focus on cash flow.

 - How much cash you’ll have to pay your team

-- How much cash you’ll have to pay your expenses
+- How much cash you have set aside for your next large inventory purchase

-- And, if your business will still be profitable at a future point in time.
+- And, if your business will still be cash flow positive at a future point in time.

 Then, you can forecast out different, future trends if sales increase or decrease by X%.
 For example, if your revenue drops by 40%, you know that you have to cut X amount in expenses if you want to remain cash-flow positive.